kartotherian/kartotherian/packages/tilerator/README.md

-# Server for map tiles
+# OSM Tile service for Wikipedia

-Maps server for vector-based tiles, targeting Wikipedia and other sites.
+Maps nodejs server for vector-based tiles designed for Wikipedia and other sites.
 It ties together a number of MapBox components for vector and raster rendering.

 TODO:  Introduction!